 As part of the Council’s annual review of charges in order to set the budget for 2007/08, changes to parking charges are also being reviewed.
 You are invited to have your say on these proposals.

-For details of our extra services and extended hours over the festive season and for a printable timetable please visit our Christmas Services page
+For details of their extra services and extended hours over the festive season and for a printable timetable please visit their Christmas Services page

 29 of the council’s car parks have been awarded the prestigious Park Mark Award for safer parking.
 This scheme is operated on behalf of the Association of Chief Police Officers by the British Parking Association